michaseyi/abbey-mortgage-bank-interview/README.md

 # Drop That Thought -- Submission for Abbey Mortgage Bank Interview

-It is a simple app to drop your thoughts with your friends.
+It is a simple app to drop your thoughts with your frens.

 ## Features